Do you know how to use apple cider vinegar to remove warts?

-I’ve already told you how my good friend healed her son’s plantar warts with ACV, and how I healed my own ringworm issues with raw apple cider vinegar, well now I'll tell you how I used it to get rid of a wart on the back of my ankle.
+While I’m very open to all the amazing natural ways we can be healed from this or that ailment or disease, it always amazes me when something so simple comes through again.
+I told you in an earlier post about how I used ACV on my ringworm, today I'll tell you how I used it to get rid of a wart on the back of my ankle.
 Ahhhh, the things I share with you, dear reader friends.
 Kent can't believe how personal I get here sometimes, but hey, it might help one of you out there!

-How to use apple cider vinegar to remove warts – it worked in less than two weeks:
+How to use apple cider vinegar to remove warts – it worked in less than two weeks for me too:

 Here's what it looked like, and it's especially lovely with the glue residue leftover from the bandaid:

-See how there's another little one left next to it?
+See how there's another little one next to it?
 I'm going after that little sucker next.

 This is so cheap and easy, ACV is some powerful stuff!
 Also, get my free printable: 25 simple ways to boost your health with ACV by signing up for my newsletter!
 (Get lots of other freebies there too.)